nots1dd/Litemus/working.md

 There might (and is) a much better way of handling caching and updating songs in a directory, but this is what I thought would be the most practical way of doing it and has accomplised what I set out to do: A cache system that is NOT reliant on the string of the song filename, rather a permanent address (for UNIX systems) that always points toward a file in the UNIX filesystem.

 ->It might not also be the wisest option to have JSON files as a database, so I will consider shifting it to a YAML file in the future but since these files only contain strings with some unexpected shell special characters (like $, /), these do not pose a problem yet.

+->The integration of multiple audio formats with this code is also very easy to the modularity of code and great support from the used libraries (mainly sfml)